 - MODIFIED: “It was necessary when [Abraham Lincoln] took office to make his independence from the party clear.

-Don’t always believe the spelling checkers.
-Google Drive, in particular, has some big flaws with wrong words, and poor even though the red line goes away, some words that are spelled correctly are still wrong in the context of your sentence.
+Don’t always believe the spelling, or grammar checkers.
+Google Drive, in particular, has some big flaws with wrong words, not understanding punctuation around parenthetical phrases, etc. It offers some terrible suggestions.
+So, even though the red line goes away, some words that are spelled correctly are still wrong in the context of your sentence.

 - “High school” is still two words, even if Google’s spell checker disagrees.